hungluu/move-tasks/README.md

-# move-issues-to-column
+# Move-Tasks v1
-Action to move issues into a project column with some conditions
+Action to move issues / PRs between project columns with some conditions

+## Features
+- Super-fast